prashantgupta24/firewalld-rest/README.md

 For a multi-node cluster, an ingress resource would be highly beneficial.

-The first step would be to create the kubernetes service in each individual node, using the example [here](https://github.com/prashantgupta24/firewalld-rest/blob/master/k8s/svc.yaml).
+The **first** step would be to create the kubernetes service in each individual node, using the example [here](https://github.com/prashantgupta24/firewalld-rest/blob/master/k8s/svc.yaml).
 The important thing to note is that we manually add the `Endpoints` resource for the service, which points to our node's private IP address and port `8080`.

-The second step is the [ingress](https://github.com/prashantgupta24/firewalld-rest/blob/master/k8s/ingress.yaml) resource.
+The **second** step is the [ingress](https://github.com/prashantgupta24/firewalld-rest/blob/master/k8s/ingress.yaml) resource.
 It redirects different routes to different nodes in the cluster.
 For example, in the ingress file above,

-> A request to `/m1` will be redirected to the first node,
-> A request to `/m2` will be redirected to the second node,

-and so on.
+A request to `/m1` will be redirected to the `first` node, a request to `/m2` will be redirected to the `second` node, and so on.
 This will let you control each node's individual SSH access through a single endpoint.

 ### 2.4 Tests